February 6

 Arrested

-However, Paul was arrested in December 1597, forty-five years after St. Francis Xavier had evangelized much of Japan, by Toyotomi Hideyoshi, the taiko or commanding general of Japan.
+However, Paul was arrested in December 1597, forty-five years after Saint Francis Xavier had evangelized much of Japan, by Toyotomi Hideyoshi, the taiko or commanding general of Japan.
 Their arrest and subsequent martyrdom was spurred on by a Spanish captain’s foolish statement that the missionaries, like Paul and his companions, were paving the way for the Spanish and Portuguese conquest of Japan.

 Marching and Singing